 You missed the workshop but also want to get a better understanding of SAP Data Hub?

-- Read product positioning and Former Member & visit the SAP Data Hub YouTube channel for tutorials.
+- Read product positioning and hands-on blogs for data pipelining & visit the SAP Data Hub YouTube channel for tutorials.

 - Download the SAP Data Hub, developer editionor our trial edition and create your own data pipelines and data workflows.